cvmfs/doc-cvmfs/cpt-configure.rst

 **showconfig**
     The ``showconfig`` command prints the CernVM-FS parameters for all repositories or for the specific repository given as argument.
+With the `-s` option, only non-empty parameters are shown.

 **stat**
     The ``stat`` command prints file system and network statistics for